-Due to COVID-19, our field trip schedules have been modified.
-Typically, throughout the school year, your child will be involved in field trips away from the school property.
+Throughout the school year, your child will be involved in field trips away from the school property.
 Before leaving the school property, teachers must have a permission slip from you allowing your child to participate in the trip.
-If your child does not return a permission slip and we are unable to contact you; your child will not be able to leave the school property.
-Please sign field trip requests and have your child return them to his/her teacher to assure a successful learning experience for your child.
+If a permission slip is not returned and we are unable to contact you; your child will not be able to leave the school property.
+Please sign field trip requests and have your child return them to his/her teacher as soon as possible to assure a successful learning experience for your child.